Anne Estelle Rice: Moving to Paris

 In 1905 Rice went to Paris to illustrate the latest fashions for Philadelphia's North American magazine.
-In the summer of 1907 she met the Scottish painter John Duncan Fergusson who encouraged her to become a painter.
+In the summer of 1907 she met the Scottish painter John Duncan Fergusson who encouraged her to become a painter and with whom she began a relationship.
 Exposed in Paris to Post-Impressionism and Fauvism, she adopted a vivid palette and used red or blue contouring lines.
 From 1910 she began to use pure primary and secondary colours.

 After showing her painting The Egyptian Dancers (1910), she was claimed by the American press as the leader of a new school of art.

 In 1909, Rice was one of three artists invited by American merchant John Wanamaker to provide decorative murals for a new store that he was opening in Philadelphia.
 To make the work she had to take on a very large studio at 87 rue Denfert-Rochereau in Paris where she worked until the end of 1913 to produce seven panels depicting figures, mostly women, in classical garden settings.
 Rice's murals were removed when the store was remodelled in the mid-1950s, and were lost, presumed destroyed.

-During this period, together with Fergusson, S. J. Peploe, and other members of the Fergusson circle, she exhibited at the Ashnur Gallery in Paris.
+During this period, together with Fergusson, S.J.
+Peploe, and other members of the Fergusson circle, she exhibited at the Ashnur Gallery in Paris.
 She showed at the Salon d’Automne from 1908 through 1913, and at the Salon des Independents in 1911 and 1912.
 London's progressive Baillie Gallery gave Rice major exhibitions in 1911 and 1913.
 Her work was also included in salons of the Allied Artists Association in England.